ENCCS/gpu-programming/content/4-gpu-concepts.rst

 .. [#syclindex] In SYCL, the thread indexing is inverted.
 In a 3D grid, physically adjacent threads have consecutive X (0) index in CUDA, HIP, and OpenCL, but consecutive Z (2) index in SYCL.
    In a 2D grid, CUDA, HIP, and OpenCL still has contiguous indexing along X (0) dimension, while in SYCL it is Y (1).
-   Same applies for block dimensions and indexing.
+   Same applies to block dimensions and indexing.